In the wake of New Jersey’s dramatic Supreme Court victory, the door is now open for all states to legalize sports betting.

 Category 2: States with sports betting laws currently under consideration

 Several states saw sports betting bills introduced in 2017 and 2018.
 Some remain “live” and under consideration during the current state legislative session.
 Several states, including Illinois, held hearings on one or more bills.
 One state — California — has an upcoming voter referendum to consider amending the state constitution and allow sports betting.

 Category 3: States with recently introduced sports betting laws that are now dormant

 Indiana was the first state to introduce a sports betting bill in 2018, but the state’s legislative session closed without the bill being passed into law.
 Several other states saw sports-betting bills come and go during the first half of 2018 in similar fashion.
 While all of the bills could be recycled in a future legislative term, they are not currently under consideration.

 Category 4: No new sports betting bill considered … yet

-Most states have stayed on the sidelines as the Supreme Court lawsuit was pending.
+Most states stayed on the sideline as the Supreme Court lawsuit was pending.
 All of these states have yet to introduce any sports betting-enabling bills during the past year.
-Two of these states — Montana and Oregon — have dated laws from 25-plus years ago that permitted sports betting but neither have moved to update their laws within the past 12 months.
+Two of these states — Montana and Oregon — have dated laws from 25-plus years ago that permitted sports betting but neither state has moved to update its laws within the past 12 months.

 Here they are: